Residency (medicine): Pakistan

-In Pakistan, after completing MBBS degree and further completing one year house job, doctors can enroll in two types of postgraduate residency programs.
-First is MS/MD program run by various medical universities throughout the country.
+In Pakistan, after completing a MBBS degree and further completing a one year house job, doctors can enroll in two types of postgraduate residency programs.
+The first is a MS/MD program run by various medical universities throughout the country.
 It is a 4–5-year program depending upon the specialty.
-Second is fellowship program which is called Fellow of College of Physicians and Surgeons Pakistan (FCPS) by the College of Physicians and Surgeons Pakistan (CPSP).
+The second is a fellowship program which is called Fellow of College of Physicians and Surgeons Pakistan (FCPS) by the College of Physicians and Surgeons Pakistan (CPSP).
 It is also a 4–5-year program depending upon the specialty.

 There are also post-fellowship programs offered by the College of Physicians and Surgeons Pakistan as a second fellowship in subspecialties.